Updated: Jan 21, 2020

 (d) Brother or sister of either of the parents of the individual;

-(e) Any lineal ascendant or descendent of the individual;
+(e) Any lineal ascendant or descendant of the individual;

-(f) Any lineal ascendant or descendent of the spouse of the individual;
+(f) Any lineal ascendant or descendant of the spouse of the individual;

 (g) Spouse of the persons referred to in (b) to (f).?